David Hobbs helped make these videos

 We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 This video shows you how to change the oil and oil filter in your 2008 Toyota Tundra.
 When you change your own oil, you know that you are putting quality oil in your Tundra and that the filter is being changed too.
 Most importantly, you get a chance to look around under your Tundra for potential trouble spots.
 This video shows you the location of your oil drain plug, oil filter, oil fill cap and dipstick in addition to the steps needed to change the oil and filter in your Tundra.
 For most Toyotas, you can wrap an old belt around the oil filter and unscrew it by hand.
 If you can't do this, see our parts page to find a Toyota Tundra oil filter wrench.
 If your Tundra is too low to the ground to access your drain plug and oil filter, be sure to use jack stands and safe jacking procedures before getting under your Tundra.

 Most Toyotas have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your Tundra.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-Got a short fuse?
-Don't blow a fuse, change it!2008 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup
+Because you have to start somewhere2008 Toyota Tundra SR5 4.7L V8 Crew Cab Pickup